rezahedi/HighPaws-Buddies/README.md

 - [ ] Use geoHash for locations
 - [x] Update profile
 - [ ] Add profile banner
+- [ ] More app to /app route and reserve / for landing page

 ## Firebase Emulators for local development